stuber/instructions/kraken2_database.md

 RefSeq genomes can be searched [here](https://www.ncbi.nlm.nih.gov/).
 Search "All Databases" in the top search bar.
 For example, search "bos taurus".
 NCBI will return the search results and highlight a RefSeq genome assembly.
 Select the "Download" button.
 Download the "Genomic FASTA" from the "RefSeq" database.

-For example I may including these in my build:
+Including these in build has worked good:

 - Canis lupus familiaris (dog)
 - Panthera tigris altaica (Amur tiger)